 Alexa began teaching at the Art Center in the fall of 2016, with a weekly commute between Boston and Stowe.
 The experience of working at Helen Day was so inspiring that Alexa made a permanent move to Stowe in 2017.
 With a passion for education and lifelong learning opportunities in the arts and literacy, she has taught for over twenty years in both the U.S. and her native home of Bermuda.
 Alexa is dedicated to creating and sustaining meaningful partnerships between schools and arts organizations, and is excited about the new initiatives at the Art Center.
 As a photographer and collage artist, Alexa has also had opportunities to share her skills in both the classroom & as a volunteer in museums, hospitals, and on advisory committees.
 Her own works of art have been part of a solo exhibition at The Bermuda Society of Arts, where pieces continue to be for sale.
 She holds a BA in art history & english literature, and a M.Ed from Lesley University.

 Katie joined the Art Center in the winter of 2020 and brings 20 years of communication design experience with her.
 She served as designer and art director for Haggman Advertising in Massachusetts from 2001-2019 while also creating branding and design collateral for other Vermont non-profit organizations.
 Katie received her BFA from Mississippi State University and is originally from Tennessee, but has lived in New England for the past 19 years and never wants to leave.
-She has 3 daughters –all artists in their own right, and she loves creating art with them and making giant messes on their kitchen table.
+She has 3 daughters –all artists in their own right, and she loves creating with them and making giant messes on their kitchen table.
 In her spare time she is either throwing functional pottery on her wheel or attempting to capture Vermont's beautiful landscapes in watercolor.

 Annie Sklar joined the Art Center in 2020.
 A native of Vermont’s Mad River Valley, Annie is an active professional musician and performs on saxophone and vocals with bands across the country.
 She has worked professionally in arts education as a recruiter and branding specialist for non-profit music programs like Berklee College of Music and University of Northern Colorado.
 After years on stage, on the move and missing Vermont, she is excited to be back and enjoying life in Stowe with her musician husband and her extra-large cats.